 Additional Fees Explained

-Drafting a declaration – a declaration is a type of sworn statement.
-Often it is needed in very specific circumstances, for instance to assert there has been no problem gaining a right of access where there is legal access or an assertion that the maker is solvent.
-This necessity may come during the course of your transaction
+Drafting or approving a Statutory Declaration – a declaration is a type of sworn statement.
+Often it is needed in very specific circumstances, for instance to assert there has been no problem gaining a right of access where there is no legal access or an assertion that the maker is solvent.
+This necessity may come during the course of your transaction.

-Dealing with help to buy ISA – this is one of the various government assistance schemes to aid first time buyers.
+Dealing with Help to Buy ISA/Lifetime ISA – these are two of the various government assistance schemes to aid first time buyers.
 If you qualify then extra paperwork will need to be prepared in order to obtain the amount of money that may be due.
 This must be applied for prior to completion and must be used for the purposes of purchasing your property or the benefit could be lost.

-Dealing with an additional charge – the majority of buyers purchase with assistance of one mortgage company.
-Some however can use two or more and this can involve considerable extra work
+Redeeming an additional Charge – the majority of buyers purchase with assistance of one mortgage company.
+Some however can use two or more and this can involve considerable extra work.

 If the mortgage company is using separate solicitors – most lenders will use us for the legal formalities when the purchase is proceeding.
 A minority do not and have their own solicitors.
 This can cause considerable extra work and duplication of paperwork when it is submitted for approval to the mortgage lender’s solicitors.

-New build fee – this often applies when one is purchasing a new property and there is often extra documentation to examine and report on which can involve extra work
+New Build Fee – this applies when one is purchasing a new property and there is often extra documentation to examine and report on which can involve extra work.

-Dealing with notices – this often applies where a flat changes hands the landlord or management company often wants a formal notice so that it can update its records
+Dealing with Notices – this often applies where a flat changes hands and the landlord or management company wants a formal notice so that it can update its records.

 Batchelor Sharp - Personnel